Depressed roofer who misled vulnerable woman must pay £6,000

 The court head that Keane had ceased trading but was doing some building work with his brother.

 Keane was sentenced to six months in prison, suspended for two years.
-He was also ordered to complete a 30-day rehabilitation requirement and must pay his victim £6,000 compensation.
+He was also ordered to complete a 30-day rehabilitation requirement and must pay the woman £6,000 compensation.

 There was no order made for costs, which were said to be in excess of £2,000.